 pool, only to find it closed.
 But not for

 long.
 The storm cloud passed quickly, and the

 dozen people waiting began their soak.
 The

 water is at 104 degrees, and a cold swimming

-pool sits nearby for quick, cooling plunges.
+pool sits nearby for quick, cooling plunges and kids activities.

 The mineral water is devoid of sulphur,

 did the native Indians who first discovered